yuqiii-wang/KnowledgeNotes/math/finance/financing/bond.md

 |Institution B|4.00%|100|
 |Institution C|3.95%|250|

-Financial institutions will pay cash to the company, then
+Financial institutions will pay cash to the company, then distribute the bond per each 100 face value to individual clients.

 ## Bond Related Trading